Creation of the Assamese language

-The Dark Age of the Assamese language is a 37 year long time-frame, from 1836 to 1873, during which Bengali eclipsed the Assamese language.
-During British India, the Bengali language was imposed over Assamese as the British took over Assam.
-The clerical and technical workers that they brought were Bengali, in order to impose Bengali as the medium of instruction in schools and colleges, and for all official purposes.
+The Dark Age of the Assamese language is a 37 year long time-frame, from 1836 to 1873, during which Bengali is considered by the Assamese-speaking people to have eclipsed the Assamese language.
+During British India, the Bengali language was introduced in Bengal by replacing Persian as the official language, as the British took over Assam.
+The clerical and technical workers that they brought to the annexed Assam were Bengali.
+In order to cater to the needs of the Bengali staff, Bengali was introduced as the medium of instruction in schools and colleges, and for all official purposes.

 Nathan Brown, an American Baptist missionary to India, aimed at restoring the Assamese language to avoid it being completely overtaken by the Bengali language.
 In order to restore the Assamese Language, he took the matter to the British India administration of the time.
 Eliza Brown, Nathan's wife, was his partner in this mission.

 History

 With the British annexation of Assam into the Bengal Presidency in 1826 as a result of the Treaty of Yandabo, the prominent Ahom kingdom lost its independence and came under a new regime of foreign domination known as the British Raj.
 Thus Assam came under the Bengal Administration until 1873.
 On February 6, 1874, it was made a Chief Commissioner's province, also known as the 'North-East Frontier'.
 The new Commissioner-ship comprised the five districts of Assam, Khasi-Jaintia Hills, Garo Hills, Naga Hills, and a major portion of the Bengali speaking areas of Goalpara and Sylhet-Cachar; but leaving out Cooch Behar, a prominent part of Assam.
 The viceroy Curzon’s Plan of Partition of Bengal (1905), facilitated immigration from across the Bengal border to Assam.
 In April 1836, Persian was replaced by Bengali, as the Court language of Assam on the ground that it was very difficult and costly to replace Persian scribes who were on leave or who left the service.
 The services of the Bengalis then became essential in the Anglo-vernacular and vernacular schools, since school teachers were not available in adequate numbers to impart lessons in the Bengali language.
 In 1837 the Act of XXIX,1837 was passed by the President of the Council of India, which gave the governor-general the power to dispense with any regulations of the Bengal Code requiring the use of Persian for judicial and revenue proceedings and to prescribe any other language and script as a replacement.

 After seeing Bronson's document, it could be declared that the Main Culprits, in introducing Bengali, were the British officers who did not have the initiative to learn the Assamese language and maintained that the Assamese language was the local form of the Bengali language.